 Your patient handbook: Your surgeon will give you a patient handbook when you are scheduled for hip or knee replacement surgery.
-The handbook was prepared by all those at Sacred Heart involved in your care: surgeons, nurses and therapists.
-It clearly outlines all the steps leading up to and following surgery.
+The handbook was prepared by the people involved in your care: surgeons, nurses and therapists.
+It clearly outlines the steps leading up to and following surgery.
 It explains what you need to do to get ready.

 DVD: Inside your patient handbook you will find an educational DVD.
 Watch it with someone who will be helping care for you after surgery.
 It covers much of the information in the handbook and more.

-Pre-Operative Hip and Knee Replacement classes: These classes are offered every Tuesday and Wednesday at RiverBend Pavilion, adjacent to Sacred Heart Medical Center at RiverBend.
+Pre-Operative Hip and Knee Replacement classes: These classes are offered every Tuesday and Wednesday at PeaceHealth Sacred Heart Medical Center at RiverBend on the sixth floor.
 We urge you to attend this one-hour class three to four weeks before your surgery is scheduled.
 Bring a friend or family member who will be assisting you after surgery.
 The class covers: